gcallah/SoftwareEngineering/md/chap1.md

 ![FAQ](../images/chap/1.1_faq.png)

-Software engineering is a discipline that encompasses the very start of creation of the software to even beyond its completition and into the maintence of the software.
+Software engineering is a discipline that runs from the very start of creation of the software to beyond its completition and into the maintenance of the software.
 There are two important concepts to keep in mind about what is the core of software engineering (textbook pg.
 21-22):